ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 tx_in_flight of the lost packet itself.
 In such cases using the former tx_in_flight rather than the latter can cause BBR.inflight_longterm to be significantly underestimated.
-To avoid such issues, BBR processes each loss detection event to more precisely estimate the volume of in-flight data at which loss rates cross BBRLossThresh, noting that this may have happened mid-way through some TSO/GSO offload burst (represented as a "packet" in the pseudocode in this document).
-To estimate this threshold volume of data, we can solve for "lost_prefix" in the following way, where inflight_prev represents the volume of in-flight data preceding this packet, and lost_prev represents the data lost among that previous in-flight data.
+To avoid such issues, BBR processes each loss detection event to more precisely estimate inflight at which loss rates cross BBRLossThresh, noting that this may have happened mid-way through some TSO/GSO offload burst (represented as a "packet" in the pseudocode in this document).
+To estimate this threshold volume of data, we can solve for "lost_prefix" in the following way, where inflight_prev represents inflight preceding this packet, and lost_prev represents the data lost among that previous in-flight data.

 First we start with: